aridjayarecipes/cutesrecipes.web.app/content/post/1939-recipe-of-award-winning-brussels-sprouts-keto-friendly.md

 1. Make ready 1 stick butter

 Keto Brussel Sprouts Recipe made in Air Fryer OR OVEN with Everything bagel seasoning!
 Tender, crispy, and keto side dish!
 Air fryer Brussels Sprouts are easy to make, crispy, and bursting with flavor.
-If you don&#39;t own an Air Fryer, don&#39;t fear, you can use the oven!
+If you don't own an Air Fryer, don't fear, you can use the oven!

 <!--inarticleads2-->